 With an aim to reduce error by making up for the restrictions of human memory, checklists are a handy tool that can assist in many everyday situations, whether at work, school or at home.
 Simple to create and even more simple to follow, using one entails following the required steps that have been developed for a particular recurring process, and then checking off an item as you complete it.

 The first thing I do when setting out to write a new article, like many other blog writers out there, is to create a pre-writing checklist.
 Although writing a blog article is something that I’ve done many-a-time, following a checklist helps to ensure that I don’t leave out any vital bit of info, or skip a step in the process (I can hear my editor say to me, “did you include this keyword, and how about that link?”)
 Along with making sure I don’t forget anything, following a checklist also provides structure, boosts my organization game, and improves productivity.

 It doesn’t require much to construct a checklist.
 In fact, the bare minimum is just a piece of paper and a pen.
 While there’s absolutely nothing wrong with the old school method, why limit yourself to one method when there are plenty of other tricks for you to try?
-For instance, creating a checklist with Google Sheets.
+For instance, creating an online checklist with Google Sheets.

 Creating a Google Sheets checklist

 Google Sheets is a cloud-based spreadsheet offered as part of Google’s Google Drive service along with Google Docs and Google Slides.
 It is free to use and requires no installation — all you need is an internet connection and a web browser.

 Like any other spreadsheet, Google Sheets simulates a paper worksheet by holding data in a tabular format as an electronic document.
 It also includes features that allow you to catalogue your data in pretty nifty ways.
 One of those features is a checkbox.
 By inserting a checkbox beside each of your checklist items, it allows you to create a checklist.
 Here’s how…